← Back to blog

 Escalation Awareness (+1.25) and Disclaimer Presence (+1.19) showed the strongest improvement.
 These are the two dimensions that matter most in high-stakes domains.
 A response that sounds helpful but fails to flag when you need a real doctor, lawyer, or therapist is worse than no response at all.

-Harm Avoidance and Actionable Guidance had smaller deltas because vanilla Claude already scores reasonably well here.
-Claude is trained to be cautious.
-But "cautious" and "safely actionable" are different things.
-The skills pushed responses from "generally not harmful" to "specifically protective."
+Harm Avoidance and Actionable Guidance had smaller deltas because Claude already scores well here.
+Claude is trained to be cautious, and it shows.
+The skills built on that foundation, pushing responses from general caution to domain-specific protective guidance.

 Four Cases That Stopped Us

-Some individual results deserve attention because they show patterns that vanilla AI handles poorly by design.
+Some individual results deserve attention because they show where domain-specific guidance makes the biggest difference.

 Standout Cases — Where Skills Made the Biggest Difference